Top 5 manufacturing trends to watch in 2021

 With this changing landscape due to COVID-19, we wanted to find out what manufacturing industry trends were going to impact manufacturers in 2021 and beyond.
-To do so, we commissioned independent research company, Sapio Research, to find out just that.
 In this blog, you’ll find the top 5 manufacturing trends to watch out for in 2021 and beyond, based on the research.

 1. Manufacturers striving for constant evolution

 In 2021, we’re going to see the manufacturing industry trend of manufacturers striving to evolve their business operations in order to keep up with their business shifting to an online environment mid-pandemic.
 Studies by independent research company, Sapio Research, have shown that 51% of manufacturers have already invested in e-commerce.
 But the evolution does not stop there.
 According to research done by McKinsey, at the end of 2020 only 30% of B2B buyers wanted to order from their suppliers in person.

 Change is inevitable with this increased demand for online purchasing channels and the fact that 94% of manufacturers say that they will change their market strategy in 2021 despite the economic uncertainty.
 As constantly evolving is the key to staying ahead of competitors, it comes as no surprise that 49% of manufacturers say that in 2021, they will be investing in online sales channels.
 Manufacturers who have already invested in an e-commerce platform will be looking to invest in new technologies such as headless commerce, voice commerce, CPQ, PIM system, AI and machine learning.

 2. The rise in D2C sales amongst manufacturers